One of the least understood concepts of waste plumbing systems is venting. For water to drain freely out of the house waste system, there

-gases from entering the house.
+gases from entering the house through the drain pipe.
 After a fixture is used, there should be enough water left in the trap to provide a good

 It is important to have a vent connection just downstream of the trap.
 This allows air into the pipe, preventing a vacuum between the water

 which runs down the drain pipe and the water which remains in the trap.
 With the exception of floor drains under some circumstances, all

 As a rough rule, any fixture within five feet of the main stack does not need a separate vent.
 Where fixtures are more than five feet from the

 main stack and do require a separate vent, the vent must extend above every other fixture in the house.
 At this point it may join the main stack.